pfheatwole/thesis/source/paraglider_components.rst

 ..
 What is the canopy?
 What does it do?

 A paraglider canopy (or *parafoil*) is a kind of ram-air parachute: inflatable lifting surfaces manufactured from nylon sheets with air intakes at the leading edge that pressurize their internal volume.
-The shape of a parafoil is determined by a combination of surface materials, internal structure, internal pressure, and suspension lines.
+The shape of an inflated parafoil is determined by a combination of surface materials, internal structure, air pressure, and suspension lines.
 Because the canopy is flexible, pilots can manipulate the suspension lines to change the shape of the canopy, allowing them to control its aerodynamics.